Psychiatric Mental Health Nurse Practitioner-Board Certified

 Master of Science in Nursing from University of Nebraska Medical Center in Psychiatry and Mental Health Across the Lifespan - Omaha, Nebraska

-Severe persistent mental illnesses including schizophrenia and bipolar disorders, substance use disorders, psychopharmacology and neurobiology.
+Jay's professional interests include severe persistent mental illnesses including schizophrenia and bipolar disorders, substance use disorders, psychopharmacology and neurobiology.

-Fishing, hunting, basketball and football (especially any BYU sport!), history, visiting new places with the family, spending time with family and friends.
+Jay's personal interests include fishing, hunting, basketball and football (especially any BYU sport!), history, visiting new places with the family, spending time with family and friends.

 The advice I would give to patients is to expect not only discussing medication for treatment of your mental health issues, but counseling and education regarding the medication and things you can do to improve your mood, anxiety and life.
 Psychiatry is so much more than medication, it is the understanding that change and health is found within the individual and helping them make choices to improve their health.